kubernetes-sigs/kubespray/docs/azure.md

 These will have to be generated first:
 - Create an Azure AD Application with:
 `azure ad app create --name kubernetes --identifier-uris http://kubernetes --home-page http://example.com --password CLIENT_SECRET`
-The name, identifier-uri, home-page and the password can be choosen Note the AppId in the output.
+The name, identifier-uri, home-page and the password can be chosen Note the AppId in the output.
 - Create Service principal for the application with:
 `azure ad sp create --applicationId AppId`